topquark22/morseR24/README.md

 Solid red can mean one of two things:

--  If it happens immediately, that means you are configured as a receiver and the radio is disabled.
-This is obviously a limited configuration because it can only replay what's already in its EEPROM, not receive new messages.
+-  If red LED lights immediately, that means you are configured as a receiver and the radio is disabled.
+This configuration is unsupported.

 -  If it happens during transmission of a message, the PIN_RED will light up on the slave to indicate a bad checksum of the data packet.
 This can be cleared by retransmitting the data from the master.